Close Banner

 First Timer’s Guide to Disney World — Young girl in Storybook Circus

 Each of the theme parks offers a wide variety of rides.
 There are thrilling new attractions featuring characters from more modern films, as well as original attractions the parent frogs will surely remember from their childhood.
 There are even fully immersive lands to enjoy, including Pandora — The World of Avatar and Star Wars: Galaxy's Edge.
-Some newer attractions may not offer a standby queue, so you'll need to join a virtual queue to ride.
+Some newer attractions may not offer a standby queue, such as Tiana's Bayou Adventure, so you'll need to join a virtual queue to ride.
+You can access this virtual queue in your My Disney Experience app.
+Just look for "Virtual Queue" on the main screen and follow the prompts.
+You have two chances to join per day!
 For those with young tadpoles, check our Height Requirements and Child Swap guide to know which attractions your kiddos can ride.

 First Timer’s Guide to Disney World — Finding Nemo: The Musical